edgedb/easy-edgedb/chapter20/index.md

 The `{ | }` in documentation is used to show the possible options available to you.
 So `[{required | optional}]` means that you don't need to write either required or optional (because both are inside `[]` square brackets), but if you choose to use it, you must choose either `required` or `optional`, not both.

-You can think of the syntax as a helpful guide to keep your declarations in the right order.
+You can think of the syntax as a helpful guide to keep your declarations in the right order, and to give you ideas of the full range of possibilities.

 ### Dipping into DDL